Chart Color Schemes

 Nedlands is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Nedlands' housing structure, as per the latest Census, consisted of 75.2% houses and 24.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Nedlands' dwelling structure, as per the latest Census, comprised 75.2% houses and 24.8% other dwellings.
 This compares to Perth metro's 68.6% houses and 31.3% other dwellings.
-Home ownership in Nedlands was 44.9%, similar to Perth metro.
-The remaining dwellings were either mortgaged (28.2%) or rented (26.9%).
-The median monthly mortgage repayment was $3,347, higher than the Perth metro average of $3,293.
+Home ownership in Nedlands was 44.9%, similar to Perth metro, with the rest either mortgaged (28.2%) or rented (26.9%).
+The median monthly mortgage repayment was $3,347, higher than Perth metro's average of $3,293.
 Median weekly rent in Nedlands was $500, compared to Perth metro's $450.
-Nationally, Nedlands' mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Nationally, Nedlands' mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing